CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Introduction

 Sensitive Data Services for Research  (SD Services) provide CSC customers a secure cloud computing environment that can be used for processing sensitive data according to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use).
 The services are currently released in Open Beta.
-To access the services and learn more about their future development check the [Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data).
+To learn more about the SD services future development check the [Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data).

 The SD Services  (Open Beta) consists of two components: